iridia-ulb/fernbedienung-python/README.md

 The python script in this repository is designed to be run by a robot that needs to be controlled remotely.

 ## Installation
 A typical usecase involves running this python script at boot once the network comes online.
-For example with systemd, one could define a service file as follows:
+For example with systemd, one could define a unit file as follows:
 ```
 [Unit]
 Description=Fernbedienung